Stefan Lazarević: Battles of Rovine and of Nicopolis

-According to some, Serbian forces were hidden in a grove on the left wing of Bayezid forces, making a sudden attack on the Hungarians probably from the side.
-A significant role was played by Stephen II Lackfi and Mircea I, because they withdrew from the battlefield with their forces just before Stefan's attack, leaving Sigismund without support.
-They had possibly dealt with Stefan before the battle.
-Sigismund managed to escape by a fisherman's boat to the Venetian ships in the Danube.
-It is possible that Stefan left enough time for him to board the boat; Stefan saving Sigismund may be one of the causes of Stefan's later induction into the Order of the Dragon (as the first and foremost).
+According to some, Serbian forces were hidden in a grove on the left wing of Bayezid's forces, making possible a sudden attack on the Hungarians, probably on their flank.
+A significant part was played by Stephen II Lackfi and Mircea I, who withdrew their forces from the battlefield just before Stefan's attack, leaving Sigismund without support.
+They had possibly connived with Stefan before the battle.
+Sigismund managed to escape on a fisherman's boat to the Venetian ships on the Danube.
+It is possible that Stefan purposely left enough time for Sigismund to board the boat; Stefan saving Sigismund may be one of the causes of Stefan's later induction into the Order of the Dragon, as the first and foremost.

 There were disastrous consequences for the Balkan Christians after the defeat at the Battle of Nicopolis.
-Vidin was destroyed, Athens was occupied (1397), the Despotate of Morea was devastated once again, the fall of Constantinople became practically inevitable, and the area of Vuk Branković was taken by the Ottomans.
+Vidin was destroyed, Athens was occupied (1397), the Despotate of Morea was devastated once again, the fall of Constantinople became practically inevitable, and the land of Vuk Branković was taken by the Ottomans.
 Vuk Branković was captured and soon died in captivity (1397).
-Most of his area was transferred to the control of Stefan Lazarević, a small portion (centered in Vučitrn) was left to his wife Maria and his sons (Đurađ, Grgur and Lazar), while the Ottomans retained strategic locations under their direct rule.
+Most of his area was transferred to the control of Stefan Lazarević, a small portion (centered in Vučitrn) was left to Branković's wife Mara and his sons (Đurađ, Grgur, and Lazar), while the Ottomans retained strategic locations under their direct rule.
 In addition, the Ottoman forces marched into Hungary and plundered its southern parts, especially Zemun and Dmitrovica.

-Incursion to Bosnia and its consequences
+Ottoman incursion into Bosnia

-The Ottomans continued the offensive in the Balkans in January 1398 and attacked the Bosnian Kingdom.
-The leader of the campaign was one of Bayezid's sons, Musa Çelebi, with prince Stefan attached to him with a smaller force.
-This campaign, besides looting Bosnia, did not achieve any success, and the biggest culprit according to Stefan's biographer, was a very bad winter.
+In January 1398, the Ottomans continued the offensive in the Balkans and attacked the Bosnian Kingdom.
+The leader of the campaign was one of Bayezid's sons, Musa Çelebi, with Prince Stefan attached to him with a smaller force.
+This campaign, besides looting Bosnia, did not achieve any success.
+The biggest culprit, according to Stefan's biographer, was a very bad winter.